collective/Products.EasyNewsletter/README.txt

     * mass import subscribers with csv upload

+    * support external filtering/manipulation (filter out or add more subscribers) plugins

 Requirements
 ============

-    * inqbus.plone.fastmemberproperties, speed up access of member properties (should automaticly installed)
+    * inqbus.plone.fastmemberproperties, speed up access of member properties (optional, you can installed it with Products.EasyNewsletter[all] in your buidlout eggs list)
     * Plone 3.X (tested)
-    * Plone 4.X (slightly tested)
+    * Plone 4.X (tested)

 Installation